pdmosses/metaborg.github.io/docs/references/stratego/rewrite-rules.md

 Failure is not always expected.
 When a condition is used to express a side computation, the expection may be that it should always succeed.
 However, due to a programming error (e.g. a missed case), the condition may fail in some cases.
-To guard agains such cases the `with` condition expresses that the programmer expects a side computation to always succeed.
+To guard against such programming errors, the `with` condition expresses that the programmer expects a side computation to always succeed.
-When this fails, the program should fail with an exception (and a stack trace).
+When a `with` clause fails, the program should fail with an exception (and a stack trace).

 ```stratego
 $Id :